AliBakerSartawi/data-structures-and-algorithms/code-challenges/tree/README.md

 **Approach & Efficiency**:
 - A `node` class was created, it is used to construct the `tree` nodes
 - The `binary search tree` extends the `binary tree`... allowing it to inherit the search algorithms, while giving it the freedom to have extra methods not available in the normal `binary tree`.
+- `findMaxVal` was achieved without using built-in methods but traversing the tree with recursion, then capturing the greatest value in a variable.

 **Solution**: